timescale/docs/getting-started/queries.md

 you can perform calculations over different time periods.

-In this section, you use the same query as the previous section to find the `first` and `last` values, but start by organising the data into 1-day time buckets.
+In this section, you use the same query as the previous section to find the `first` and `last` values, but start by organizing the data into 1-day time buckets.

-Start by declaring the time_bucket interval to use, and give your time bucket a
+Start by declaring the time bucket interval to use, and give your time bucket a
 name:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`